Visualizing Neuronal Unit Spikes#

 Downloading Ecephys File#

 Change the values below to download the file you’re interested in.
-In this example, we the Units table of an Ecephys file from The Allen Institute’s Visual Coding - Neuropixels dataset, so you’ll have to choose one with the same kind of data.
+In this example, we use the Units table of an Ecephys file from The Allen Institute’s Visual Coding - Neuropixels dataset, so you’ll have to choose a file with the same kind of data.
 Set dandiset_id and dandi_filepath to correspond to the dandiset id and filepath of the file you want.
 If you’re accessing an embargoed dataset, set dandi_api_key to your DANDI API key.

 dandiset_id = "000021"